Making plans for your finances in Portugal

-This should be one of the first things you think about when you know you are moving to Portugal, and there is so much to consider – from how much you can afford to spend on your property, to how you are going to finance this property, to the effect currency fluctuations will have on your purchase and how much you will need to spend on top of the actual property price.
+Whether you’re moving to Portugal full-time or buying a holiday home, there are many things you must consider.
+For example, you need to know how much you can afford to spend on your property and how you are going to finance the purchase.
+In addition, a vital part of organising your finances in Portugal is understanding the impact currency fluctuations might have on your purchase.
+Finally, you must budget for how much you will need to spend on top of the actual property price.

-From using your own savings to selling or re-mortgaging your UK property, there are a number of ways you can finance your new property.
+Whether you are using your own savings, or re-mortgaging your UK property, there are a number of ways you can finance your new property in Portugal.

 Financing your property